Diazepam for muscle spasm

 • You may have heard that some people become addicted to or dependent on diazepam.
 This is unlikely to happen when diazepam is given to children for pain or spasms.

-General advice
+General advice about medicines

-• Try to give the medicine at about the same times each day, to help you remember.
+• Try to give medicines at about the same times each day, to help you remember.

 • Make sure that you always have enough medicine.
 Order a new prescription at least 2 weeks before you will run out.

-• Make sure that the medicine is not older than the ‘use by’ date on the packaging.
+• Make sure that the medicines you have at home have not reached the ‘best before’ or ‘use by’ date on the packaging.
 Give old medicines to your pharmacist to dispose of.

 Where should I keep this medicine?

-• Keep diazepam somewhere cool and dry, away from direct heat and light.
-It does not need to be kept in the fridge.
+• It does not need to be kept in the fridge.

 • Keep the medicine in the container it came in.

-Who to contact for more information
+Who to contact for more information?

-Copyright Disclaimer
+Copyright disclaimer

-Version 1.2, February 2008 (December 2011). © NPPG, RCPCH and WellChild 2011, all rights reserved.
+Version [2]. © NPPG, RCPCH and WellChild, all rights reserved.
+Review by March 2022.

 The primary source for the information in this leaflet is the British National Formulary for Children.
-For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk
+For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.

 We take great care to make sure that the information in this leaflet is correct and up-to-date.
 However, medicines can be used in different ways for different patients.
 It is important that you ask the advice of your doctor or pharmacist if you are not sure about something.
 This leaflet is about the use of these medicines in the UK, and may not apply to other countries.
 The Royal College of Paediatrics and Child Health (RCPCH), the Neonatal and Paediatric Pharmacists Group (NPPG), WellChild and the contributors and editors cannot be held responsible for the accuracy of information, omissions of information, or any actions that may be taken as a consequence of reading this leaflet.